IvanMcCauley/Project_Dashcam-BEV-Path-Planner/README.md

 - Integrated YOLOv8 detection into a modular perception pipeline
 - Rendered planning intent using pulse animation for interpretability
 - Designed system architecture to mimic real-world AV modularity

 ---

-## 👀 Who This Is For

-This project is useful for:

-- Engineers learning AV pipelines (YOLO → BEV → A*)
-- Students exploring modular robotics or ADAS logic
-- Recruiters or hiring managers looking for clean, interpretable codebases in autonomy

----